arotem3/numerics/documentation.md

                      arma::mat& J,
                      const arma::vec& x,
                      double err = 1e-2, bool catch_zero = true);

+arma::vec jacobian_diag(const function<arma::vec(const arma::vec&)> f,
+                        const arma::vec& x);
 ```
 These functions are wrappers for the `deriv()` function.
 So the functionality is similar.
+The function `jacobian_diag` computes only the diagonal of the jacobian matrix.

 **note:** `approx_jacobian()` has no output and requires a matrix input, this matrix is overwritten with the jacobian matrix and serves as the output.